Net zero targets

 - Separate reduction & removal targets – Japan provides no information on its intention to communicate separate emissions reduction and removal targets.

 - Carbon dioxide removal – Japan provides no information on its intention to communicate transparent assumptions on carbon dioxide removals.
+However, the Green Growth Strategy provides that the government will regularly review the prospects of new technologies which assumingly include CDR and other technological removal options (METI, 2021c).

 - Clarity on fairness of target – Japan provides no information on its intention to explain the target’s fairness, nor is the gap between realistic net zero target and a fair target explained.